NCEAS/vegbank2/docker/README.md

 Every image we push should have a unique and immutable version number, and this should be recorded in the (docker) image metadata.

-So first confirm that you are in the correct github branch that you would like to push an image for, and then go to `docker/Dockerfile` and update the following label:
+So first confirm that you are in the correct github branch that you would like to push an image for, and then go to `docker/Dockerfile` and update the image.version label:

 ```sh
 # docker/Dockerfile